Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Introduction

 The motivation to the present research comes from problems of mathematical and theoretical physics where total positivity is connected to some measurable outcome at the boundary of the graph due to real local interactions occurring at its vertices.
 In the mathematical language, this issue may be described in terms of the amalgamation of cluster varieties originally introduced by Fock and Goncharov in \cite{FG1}, which has relevant applications in cluster algebras and relativistic quantum field theory \cite{AGP1,AGP2,Kap,MS}.
 In particular, if the projected graphs represent positroid cells, amalgamation of adjacent boundary vertices preserves the total non--negativity property and plays a relevant role also in real algebraic geometric problems such as polyhedral subdivisions \cite{Pos2}.
 In connection to relevant open problems in theoretical physics, Lam \cite{Lam2} has proposed to use spaces of relations on planar bipartite graphs to represent amalgamation in totally non--negative Grassmannians and to characterize their maximal rank and total non-negativity properties in terms of admissible edge signatures on the final planar graph.

-In this paper we provide an explicit solution to the problem posed by Lam in the form of necessary and sufficient geometric conditions on trivalent plabic graphs so that the amalgamation of several copies of little positive Grassmannians $Gr^{\mbox{ TP}} (1,3)$ and $Gr^{\mbox{ TP}} (2,3)$ preserves total non--negativity and produces the expected positroid cell $\S \subset Gr^{\mbox{ TNN}}(k,n)$.
-We explicitly characterize such admissible edge signatures by defining convenient geometric indices on each planar bicolored directed trivalent perfect (PBDTP) graph in the disk; such geometric signatures are parametrized by the perfect orientations of the graph and the gauge ray directions.
+In this paper we provide an explicit solution to the above problem in the form of geometric conditions on trivalent plabic graphs so that the amalgamation of several copies of little positive Grassmannians $Gr^{\mbox{ TP}} (1,3)$ and $Gr^{\mbox{ TP}} (2,3)$ preserves total non--negativity and produces the expected positroid cell $\S \subset Gr^{\mbox{ TNN}}(k,n)$.
+We explicitly characterize such admissible edge signatures by defining convenient geometric indices on each planar bicolored directed trivalent perfect (plabic) graph in the disk; such geometric signatures are parametrized by the perfect orientations of the graph and the gauge ray directions.